realA10001986/Time-Circuits-Display/AddOns.md

 2) Option **_Enhanced Time Travel notification_** checked

-If a time travel sequence is started by button and the TCD doing the acceleration on the speedo, the situation is as above: The TCD can calculate when the temporal displacement starts and notify other props 5 seconds ahead - and actually tell those props when exactly the temporal displacement is expected to start:
+If a time travel sequence is started by button, the situation is as above: The TCD itself takes care of the "acceleration" on the speedo, calculates in advance when the temporal displacement will start and notifies other props 5 seconds ahead.
+However, by using the enhanced TIMETRAVEL message, the lead time becomes variable.
+The TCD can actually tell other props when exactly the temporal displacement is expected to start:

 ```
 |<---------- speedo acceleration --------->|                         |<--speedo deceleration--->|